openMLA/photon-ultra-controller/README.md

+> [!Important]
+>
+> This project is still under construction.
+Demo code and raspberry pi configurations need to be added.
+There is functional code, but it needs to be polished before being added here.

 # Photon Ultra DLP controller

 This repository contains PCB design files and code to control the UV projector found on the [Anycubic Photon Ultra](https://store.anycubic.com/products/photon-ultra).
 It also serves as a general example of how to send data to and control the [DCLP1438 DMD controller](https://www.ti.com/product/DLPC1438) through the parallel video interface.